carpentries-incubator/machine-learning-novice-python/_episodes/02-learning.md

 ![Severity score (X) vs Length of stay in hospital, days](../fig/gossis_vs_los_line.png){: width="600px"}

 How did we do?

-Can you do better?
+> ## Exercise
+> A) Have a play around with the model coefficients.
+Can you find a better fit?
+> B) How would you describe your approach for finding the optimal values?
+>
+> > ## Solution
+> > A) Slightly increasing the bias (y-axis intercept) and reducing the value of weight (gradient) should lead to a better fitted model.
+> > B) Most likely you used some form of trial and error!
+> {: .solution}
+{: .challenge}

 ## Loss functions

-Fitting the line of best fit to the data means knowing what we mean by "best".
+Fitting the line of best fit means knowing what we mean by "best".
 We need to have some way of quantifying the difference between a "good" model (capable of making useful predictions) vs a "bad" model (not capable of making useful predictions).

 We typically define a function that quantifies goodness of fit.
 This is our loss function (you will hear "objective function", "error function", and "cost function" used in a similar way).

 Mean squared error is one example of a loss function.
 We measure the distance between each known target value ($y$) and the position of our line, and then we take the square.

 ```python
 # plot the data